 Gabriel also notes the importance of testing new approaches with movie imagery, rather than relying on the obvious option.
 “Poster artwork may feel like the right choice, but when most of your audience are looking at emails on a mobile phone, the detail and intricacy in a lot of campaign artwork is barely visible.
 A strong still from the film of a recognisable character or actor is often much more striking.”

 Dynamic Content in Email allows you to get personal, withouting spending hours creating 50 of the same email to target specific segments within your subscriber list.
-Our latest addition to Movio Cinema uses a recipient’s history to determine which information to display to them; a quick and effective way to deliver relevant and interesting messages to everyone in your database.
+This Movio Cinema feature uses a recipient’s history to determine which information to display to them; a quick and effective way to deliver relevant and interesting messages to everyone in your database.
 Your moviegoers will feel special when they receive it, and pleasantly surprised when they discover their equally movie-loving friend ends up with a different email perfect for them, too.
+To increase your personalised emails even more, we now offer Dynamic Subject Lines.

 4. Treat it as a highlight reel